Karena-417/karena_hong/README.md

 Achievement: Promoted to Project Manager in 2021 <br>
 Reason for leaving: Pursued further study at BCR RISE by March 2022 <br>

+##### Development Bank of Singapore, Sales Department
+##### Relationship Manager
+##### October 2018 – June 2019

+•	Well-versed in insurance saving endowments, unit trusts, mortgage and personal loans
+•	Leveraged on communication skills to strengthen trust with clients

+Achievement: Clinched “Rising Star Award” by DBS and Manulife for displaying critical analysis and incorporating Neuro-linguistic Programming (NLP) during sales pitch to establish cordial relationship with prospects
+Reason for leaving: Decided to explore analytical and project management role in Market Research industry

 <!-- EXPERIENCE Section Ends -->